 House Staff Committees

-Rush house staff actively participate in several committees aimed at improving the working and learning environment at Rush.
+RUSH house staff actively participate in several committees aimed at improving the working and learning environment at RUSH.
 Learn more about our resident-run committees and how you can get involved.

 House Staff Association

-The House Staff Association (HSA) is responsible for representing Rush University Medical Center (RUMC) resident physicians in matters relating to:
+The House Staff Association (HSA) is responsible for representing RUSH University Medical Center (RUMC) resident physicians in matters relating to:

 • Facilitating optimal patient care